76Trystan/QRCode-Ticket-Template/README.md

 - A personalized greeting.
 - The event name.
 - The unique ticket ID.
-- A QR code that can be scanned at the event.
+- A QR code (Ticket ID) that can be scanned at the event.
 - A confirmation message from the event team.

 ## Ticket Scanning Instructions (For Event Staff)